guidurbano/write_yourself_a_git/README.md

 You will see a Mermaid-compatible directed graph, with nodes representing commits and edges showing parent-child relationships.
-You can paste the code below in [Mermaid live-editor](https://mermaid.live/) to visualise it.
+You can paste the code below in [Mermaid live-editor](https://mermaid.live/) to visualize it.

 ```mermaid
   graph TD